 Sunday, May 30, 1982

 The weather here is so nice!
-There are beautiful trees all over, trees and flowers that I have never seen before.
+There are beautiful trees and flowers all over, ones I have never seen before.
 Ed has two boys.
-One is named Eddie age 18, and the other one is Robbie age 14.
-They go to a huge ward and there are lots of young adults my age.
+One is named Eddie, age 18, and the other is Robbie, age 14.
+They go to a huge ward, and there are lots of young adults my age.
 I love it here already!

 Monday, May 31, 1982

-Elisabeth and I are staying in Robbie’s room.
-While we are here, Eddie is sharing his room with Robbie.
+Beth and I are staying in Robbie’s room.
+While we are here, Eddie shares a room with Robbie.
 Mom has a room of her own.

-Today Eddie and Robbie along with some other members from the ward took Elisabeth and me to see Knott’s Berry Farm.
+Today, Eddie and Robbie, along with some other members from the ward, took Beth and me to see Knott’s Berry Farm.
 We had a lot of fun!

 Wednesday, June 2, 1982

-Eddie is a senior in high school.
-He asked me if I would go to school with him today so that I could tell his class about Denmark.
-The students had a lot of questions and they also asked me to talk in Danish to them.
+Eddie is a high school senior.
+He asked me to go to school with him today so I could tell his class about Denmark.
+The students had many questions and asked me to speak Danish to them.
 I felt like a celebrity.

 Sunday, June 6, 1982

 While we were at church today, Eddie and I talked to the bishop about filling out papers to go on a mission.
-Because of our ages, we could be sent out at the same time.
 The bishop said that Eddie can go.
 But I have to wait because I don’t have permanent residency here.
-Once I get that in order, I can fill out my papers too.
+Once I get that in order, I can fill out my papers, too.

 Friday, June 11, 1982

-We have been living with Ed and his boys now for two weeks.
-While we have been here I have been passing the time by helping the boys mend their clothes, weeding the garden, cleaning out their drawers, and doing other chores.
+We have been living with Ed and his boys for two weeks now.
+While we have been here, I have been passing the time by helping the boys mend their clothes, weeding the garden, cleaning out their drawers, and doing other chores.
 They all take turns cooking.
 I can’t believe what a good cook Robbie is, especially for only being 14.

 We have family prayer every morning and every evening.
 I love having prayers with them.
 It’s so different from when we had family prayer with Bent Matteson.

-Mom and Ed are not sure of when they can get married because Mom is still married to Bent.
-This morning, after we had family prayer, Mom and Ed went to Mexico to see if she can get a divorce from Bent.
+Mom and Ed aren’t sure when they can get married, since Mom is still married to Bent.
+This morning, after we had family prayer, Mom and Ed went to Mexico to see if she could get a divorce from Bent.
+While they were they got a paper saying she was divorced from Bent.
+I’m pretty sure it’s not legal and that Denmark wouldn’t approve it.
+At least the paper looks legit, so that they can get married.

 A few days ago, Mom and I found an apartment that we will be moving into because Robbie wants his room back.
-This morning Elisabeth and I went to the apartment that we will be moving into because we have to clean and paint it.
-The apartment is pretty gross, there is a lot of work to be done before we can move into it.
+This morning, Beth and I went to the apartment we will be moving into, where we have to clean and paint it.
+The apartment is pretty gross; there is a lot of work to be done before we can move in.

 Monday, June 14, 1982

-Mom, Elisabeth, and I moved into the apartment.
+Mom, Beth, and I moved into the apartment.
 We still need to finish painting, but at least we have a place to stay.
-Some members from our ward brought over some beds that we can borrow so that we have something to sleep on until we get our own.
+Some members of our ward brought over some beds we can borrow, so we have something to sleep on until we get our own.

 Mom is not sure if she still wants to get married.
 For now, the wedding is called off.
-I hope that we get a permit soon so that we can work here.
-We are living on the money we have brought with us and I am not sure how long it will last.
+I hope that we get a permit so that we can work here.
+We are living on the money we brought, and I am not sure how long it will last.

 Monday, June 21, 1982